TobiasGleiter/seance-hand-clothes-web-shop/prompts/database-engineer/README.md

 ```
 - Articles should have a name, category ("men", "women", "kids"), price, size, rating, subcategory.
+- Add things from your knowledge if necessary.
 - Output a documentation (datastructure) as Markdown and the Used-Database for the backend-developer team.
 ```